emilianavt/VSeeFaceManual/README.md

 ## Terms of use

 You can use VSeeFace to stream or do pretty much anything you like.
 Just don't modify it (other than Strings.json) or claim you made it.
-It's still very much in development, so I want every user to be able to find updates and give feedback easily.
-If somebody is interested, you can just point them to this page.

 VSeeFace is beta software.
 There may be bugs and new versions may change things around.
-Use it at your own risk.
+It is offered without any kind of warrenty, so use it at your own risk.
 It should generally work fine, but it may be a good idea to keep the previous version around when updating.

 ## Credits